awsdocs/amazon-rekognition-developer-guide/doc_source/get-celebrity-info-procedure.md

-# Getting Information About a Celebrity<a name="get-celebrity-info-procedure"></a>
+# Getting information about a celebrity<a name="get-celebrity-info-procedure"></a>

 In these procedures, you get celebrity information by using the [GetCelebrityInfo](API_GetCelebrityInfo.md) API operation\.
 The celebrity is identified by using the celebrity ID that's returned from a previous call to [RecognizeCelebrities](API_RecognizeCelebrities.md)\.

 ## Calling GetCelebrityInfo<a name="get-celebrity-info-examples"></a>

 These procedures require the celebrity ID for a celebrity that Amazon Rekognition knows\.
-Use the celebrity ID that you note in [Recognizing Celebrities in an Image](celebrities-procedure-image.md)\.
+Use the celebrity ID that you note in [Recognizing celebrities in an image](celebrities-procedure-image.md)\.

 **To get celebrity information \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
-For more information, see [Step 1: Set Up an AWS Account and Create an IAM User](setting-up.md#setting-up-iam)\.
+For more information, see [Step 1: Set up an AWS account and create an IAM user](setting-up.md#setting-up-iam)\.

    1. Install and configure the AWS CLI and AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.
+For more information, see [Step 2: Set up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

 1. Use the following examples to call the `GetCelebrityInfo` operation\.